w3c/wai-media-guide/transcripts.md

 ## Does My Media Need a Transcript?

 **Short answer: Yes, transcripts are needed to meet the wide range of user needs**.

-In a some cases, they are not required to meet minimum standards.
-The Web Content Accessibility Guidelines (WCAG) standard is addressed in another page of this resource: Planning Accessible Audio and Video Media, ([Standards section](/design-develop/media/planning/#standards).
+In a some cases, transcripts are not required to meet minimum standards.
+(To learn more about WCAG, see: Planning Accessible Audio and Video Media, ([Standards section](/design-develop/media/planning/#standards).)

 <div id="tree-ao" style="border: solid 1px #DDD; padding-bottom: 0; margin-bottom: 1em;">
   <p style="background:#FFF; padding: 5px 5px 5px 11px; font-weight:bold; margin: 0;">Audio-only (e.g., podcast):</p>